redhat-developer/odo/docs/website/blog/2022-06-14-binding-external-service.md

 The Redis instance is protected by a password, and you may want to store this password into a Secret resource, so it can be used by applications.

-The developers may want to *mount* this Secret into their application's Pod, but Secret are mountable only from Pods in the same namespace, and you would like to share these credentials with all the developers of the team, without creating several instances of this Secret (one in each developer's namespace), but only one in the `external-services` namespace.
+The developers may want to *mount* this Secret into their application's Pod, but Secrets are mountable only from Pods in the same namespace, and you would like to share these credentials with all the developers of the team, without creating several instances of this Secret (one in each developer's namespace), but only one in the `external-services` namespace.